cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN.md

 # Project implementation

 The project objectives are as follows:
-* Study, design and publish a **turnkey platform** for massive processing, **optimized** for 2D/3D analysis and artificial intelligence in the field of Earth Observation (EO).
+* Study, design and publish a ** turnkey platform ** Massive treatment, ** optimized ** for 2D/3D analysis and artificial intelligence in the field of earth observation (OT).
-* Used as a **base platform for the AI4GEO project**, carried out in partnership with CNES, ONERA, IGN, Airbus, CLS, GeoSat, QuantCube
+* Used as ** base platform of the AI4GEO ** project, carried out in partnership with CNES, Onera, IGN, Airbus, CLS, Geosat, QuantCube

 The processes for carrying out the project are:
 * Agile method